cssigniter/audioigniter/readme.txt

 3. Advanced player customization

 == Changelog ==
+= 1.2.0 =
+* Added support for initial volume setting.
+* Show the tracklist toggle button when the tracklist is hidden by default.
+* Added support for downloading tracks.
+* Fixed issue where tracklist wouldn't display when there was only one track.

 = 1.1.0 =
 * Updated CSSIgniter links to https
 * Added a button to enable repeating the playlist.
 Added admin option for the default state of the repeat button.